2025 Iowa Hawkeyes football team: at Rutgers

 The Hawkeyes opened Big Ten play under the lights on a Friday night in Piscataway.
 The teams raced out to a 21-point tie in the first 22 minutes.
-The game pace slowed and Iowa pulled away in the fourth quarter and also blocked a crucial field goal.
+The game pace slowed, and Iowa blocked a crucial field goal as they pulled away in the fourth quarter.
 Kirk Ferentz maintained his unblemished record when facing the Scarlet Knights (5–0).
-Kaden Wetjen earned Big Ten Special Teams recognition for the second consecutive week.
+Kaden Wetjen, who opened the game with a 100-yard kickoff return for a touchdown, earned Big Ten Special Teams recognition for the second consecutive week.